Where to Get Naloxone in SLO County?

 Who should carry it?

 Anyone using opioids (whether for recreational purposes or under medical care) is at risk of overdose, and is recommended to have access to naloxone.
 This may also include people who use non-opioid illicit substances (such as stimulants or counterfeit pills), due to the increase of fentanyl found in a range of substances across California.
 Fentanyl is an opioid that can be deadly in very small doses.
+It has been found in most illicit substances and contributed to more than 3 of every 4 opioid overdoses.
 It is legal and safe for anyone to carry and use naloxone in case of emergency.
 One may consider carrying naloxone for many reasons, including:

 - using illicit substances, or having contact with someone who does